Compile Driven Learning

 undefined.
 You can try implement them yourself step-by-step and see if you can get the tests to pass!

-If you’ve never written any Haskell before and want to try it out, you should read our Getting Started Checklist.
+If you’ve never written any Haskell before, download our Beginner's Checklist.
 It’ll tell you everything you need to know about writing your first lines of Haskell!